NateFogg/boston_restaurant_analysis/README.md

-# Data Analysis of Businesses in Boston Using Yelp Fusion API
+# Data Analysis of Restaurants in Boston Using The Yelp Fusion API

-# Data Loading
+## Data Loading

-#